kentinHogbonouto/kentinHogbonouto/README.md

 # Hello world 👋 and welcome on my github page !

-## ✔ I'm kentin zinsou Hogbonouto, software engineering student at Alx-holberton school
+## ✔ I'm Kentin zinsou Hogbonouto, software engineering student at Alx-holberton school

 #### 🌱 I have a good knowledge with some web stack such as